 Search Engine Optimization

 Other stats that I would like to improve include converting new visitors into returning visitors, and search traffic.
 Although a great deal of my current search traffic comes from Google, I would like to improve the visibility of the YOakleyPR.com website on other search engines such as Yahoo! and Bing which may require further alterations to my HTML coding and keyword use.
+Scepter Marketing can help you get visibility in one of the most powerful tools available.

 Over the last few months, I have revisited old blog posts to ensure that they met with search engine optimization best practices, included keywords embedded in header tags, page URLs and images, and that each post was graded “in the green” by WordPress SEO standards.
 I have found this to be quite a helpful plugin and would recommend it to anyone interested in incorporating SEO into their WordPress blogging activities.
 These improvements have allowed older posts a new chance at life, and I have already noticed that many are receiving traffic from search queries related to the post.